iv461/icey/icey/doc/source/using_services.md

 ```
 See also the [Service client](../../icey_examples/src/service_client_async_await.cpp) example.

-You can call services and await the response inside any callback (timer, subscriber, service server).
+You can call services and await the response inside any callback (timer, subscription, service server).
 You can implement synchronization of operations (*first* call service, *then* do x) while the underlying operations remain asynchronous.

 All of this is possible thanks to coroutines which allow to write __single-threaded__ asynchronous code.